H5JKey/prism/renderer/README.md

 #### Dead Letter Queue (DLQ)

-When a task fails after exhausting all retry attempts, it is sent information to the DLQ Kafka topic.
+When a task fails after exhausting all retry attempts, it is sent to the DLQ Kafka topic.

 ```json
 {